Ross65536/job-scheduler/README.md

 - `p`: the port to listen on
 - `cert`: path to the server's public certificate for HTTPS
 - `privateKey`: path to the server's private key for HTTPS

+Set `cert` and `privateKey` to empty string to start server in regular HTTP mode.

 Example full command:
 ```shell